Equations of tropical varieties: Bend loci

 \subsection{Unicity of the bend relations}

-In this section we let $S$ be a totally ordered idempotent semifield and $M$ a finitely generated $\Fun$-module (i.e., a finite pointed set).
-Here we show that the bend relations of a tropical linear form $f\in M\otimes S$ are uniquely determined as the dual module of the tropical hyperplane $f^\perp$ defined by $f$.
+Let $S$ be a totally ordered idempotent semifield, $M$ a finitely generated $\Fun$-module (i.e., a finite pointed set), and $f\in M\otimes S$.
+In this section we show that the congruence $\bend(f)$ of bend relations of $f$ is determined in a canonical way, via idempotent linear algebra, by the set-theoretic tropical hyperplane of $f$, i.e., its set-theoretic bend locus $\setBend(f)$.
+To explain this result we must first develop some idempotent linear algebra.

-Tropical hyperplanes were first defined in \cite{Speyer1} as the set-theoretic tropicalization of classical hyperplanes, and later recast in terms of \emph{tropical Pl\"ucker vectors} (or equivalently, \emph{valuated matroids}) in \cite{Speyer2} (see also \cite[Chapter 4]{Frenk} for an exposition closer to the spirit of this paper).

-Since $M\otimes S$ is a free $S$-module of finite rank, it is canonically isomorphic to its double dual.
-We can thus think of $M\otimes S$ as the space of linear functions on its dual.
-Moreover, since it has a distinguished basis, it is canonically isomorphic to its dual $(M\otimes S)^{\vee}$.